katat/katat.github.io/_posts/2016-03-20-summonjs-express-app.markdown

 So you can see, SummonJS is capable to swap the dependencies for the any parts of the dependency tree, easing the mocks for unit tests.

 ### Summary
 Hopefully this post demonstrates what SummonJS can help in easing the dependencies management, leading to a cleaner code base with minimal boilerplate codes, and give clues on what you can do with it in real world Node.JS applications.
-For the example app, you clone from [flexform-api](https://github.com/katat/flexform-api).
+For the example app, you take a look at the source code [flexform-api](https://github.com/katat/flexform-api).

 There is another interesting feature in SummonJS, called `hook`, enable adding pre/post hooks to a dependency object's function.
 This is useful for scenarios such as caching results return in function's async callback or pre-processing the inputs before passing them to the main function.
 I will talk about this feature in another post.